-That means you will not find any entries for those virtual file systems in your /etc/fstab file, though you will still find them listed in the output of the mount command.
+That means you will not find any entries for those Linux virtual filesystems in your /etc/fstab file.
+Yet, you will still find them listed in the output of the mount command.

 Table of Contents